Anvilicious: A couple of episodes offhandedly talked about the dangers of drugs and protecting endangered animals (especially turtles).

 Author's Saving Throw: Later on in the series in the episode "Enemy of my Enemy" Shredder makes a comeback and later on in the episode its implied he will become a major villain again with the golden shuriken.
 This episode was most likely made as an apology for how Shredder suffered Villain Decay early in the series.
 (Granted he doesn't actually come back but still.)

-Base Breaker: Venus.
-Most fans see her as a Replacement Scrappy for April O'Neil as well as a shoehorned Mary Sue, but some fans think that she is an interesting concept and would like to see her return in one of the current Nickelodeon-helmed adaptations.
+Base-Breaking Character: Venus.
+Most fans see her as a Replacement Scrappy for April O'Neil, but some fans think that she is an interesting concept and would like to see her return in one of the current Nickelodeon-helmed adaptations.
+It's particularly telling that even the franchise's creators have differing opinions on her: While Peter Laird is well-known for outright despising the character, Kevin Eastman has gone on record to say that he likes the character and hopes for her to someday make a comeback.

 Hilarious in Hindsight: In "Unchain My Heart, Part 2," Raphael remarks that vampires are a human problem, saying vampires don't bite turtles.
 Several years later, a storyline in Mirage's fourth volume (written by Laird himself, ironically enough) saw Raph bitten by vampire-like creatures and adversely affected.